 I started to consider questions of how best to support collaborative knowledge production and innovation projects a few years ago, when I had to justify yet again why I - an academic at a research-intensive university - was involved in projects that my university at the time classed as not research, but 'only' enterprise.
+I have been involved in MPEG7 developments for mp3 audio files, community engagement and patenting of instruments, but all of these were difficult to justify as falling under the category of Research with a capital 'R'.

 I was confident to argue that all these activities produced new knowledge, and all resulted in peer-reviewed journal publications, the classic method for evaluating 'researchiness' in universities.
-However, there still seemed to be barriers within the university and the Higher Education quality frameworks to valuing something that does not show the classic linear progression from basic research, via dissemination through publications (co-authored in the sciences, singleauthored in the arts and humanities), knowledge transfer and application, and external dissemination, to finally having some societal impact.
+However, there still seemed to be barriers within the university and the Higher Education quality frameworks to valuing something that does not show the classic linear progression from basic research, via dissemination through publications (co-authored in the sciences, single-authored in the arts and humanities), knowledge transfer and application, and external dissemination, to finally having some societal impact.

 Similarly, until recently there were plenty of times when I had to argue that several of my projects which included communities and/or businesses were to be defined not only as exclusively 'community outreach' or 'enterprise', but actually as research in action.
 Even though there were publications as outputs, simply because the funding came from a heritage organization, or a business benefited from the knowledge produced, I seemed to be unable, or able only with difficulty, to collect those brownie points that would allow me to progress on my research-related ladder of academia.
-The incentives here were geared towards basic research, but not towards impactful community-facing or music-industryfacing product or service development.
+The incentives here were geared towards basic research, but not towards impactful community-facing or music-industry-facing product or service development.

 This situation is changing fast, and I would suggest that now, after the first dust of the impact debate has settled, there is a real will to make university research (even) more impactful.
-One of the biggest shifts in the UK that allow universities to consider developing their research cultures into something different is the government's decision to make societal impact a substantial factor for evaluating the quality of research.
+One of the biggest shifts that allow universities to consider developing their research cultures into something different is the government's decision to make societal impact a substantial factor for evaluating the quality of research.
 This is important for universities because of the linked allocation of governmental research funding, now influenced not only by the peer-reviewed and perceived value of the piece of research as evidenced through academic publications, but also by the reach and significance that it has on the external sector, as evidenced through case studies.